/ tool-comparisons / SvelteKit vs Astro for Solo Developers

 Feature SvelteKit Astro

-Type Full-stack app framework Content-focused static framework
+Type Full-stack app framework (Svelte) Content-focused framework, islands architecture

 Best For Interactive web apps, SaaS, dashboards Blogs, marketing sites, documentation